cue-lang/intellij-cue/README.md

 ## Usage

-The CUE plugin is compatible with **any JetBrains IDE 2024.2** or later.
+The CUE plugin is compatible with **any JetBrains IDE 2024.3** or later.
-Only IntelliJ-based IDEs are supported, i.e. it's incompatible with ReSharper.
+Only IntelliJ-based IDEs are supported, which means that it's incompatible with ReSharper.

 ### Features